-One of the major reasons why Winter in Italy is a unique experience is skiing.
-Especially if you know how to ski, Italy has amazing ski resorts.
-There are some very popular ones too and most of them have skiing lessons for amateurs too.
+One of the major reasons why Winter in Italy is a unique experience is because of it’s amazing ski resorts.
+There are some very popular ones and most of them have skiing lessons for amateurs too!
 Such as these in the lesser known Aosta Valley.

 THINGS TO NOTE: